Alb4tr02/holbertonschool-zero_day/0x03-git/README.md

 # Git
-This project is for learn how to use git
+This project is for learn how to use git.
+And is great.